Five Herbal Remedies to Fight Kidney Pain

 The professional, depending on the symptoms, may suggest a urine test and complementary tests such as an ultrasound or a CT scan.
 Based on the results, they’ll establish a more precise diagnosis and proceed to prescribe a treatment.

-A series of herbal remedies can contribute to kidney health and help relieve localized pain in this area.
+That said, there’s series of herbal remedies that can contribute to kidney health and help relieve localized pain in this area.
 However, they aren’t a first-line treatment and should be used with caution.

 Although they’re natural alternatives, they can cause side effects and are contraindicated in some cases.
 In addition, the evidence on their safety and efficacy remains limited.
 Thus, they may be ineffective in some cases.